 Course Selection

-Please go to pschool.tldsb.on.ca/public and follow the instructions listed below to complete your online course selection:
+Please go to the PowerSchool login page and follow the instructions below to complete your online course selection.
+PowerSchool information can also be found on our PowerSchool Information page.

 Instructions